dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 this space, but I believe that it is profoundly true nonetheless: You won't change Bitcoin, but Bitcoin will change you.

-> "Bitcoin will change us more than we will change it."
+> Bitcoin will change us more than we will change it."
 >
 > <cite>[Marty Bent]</cite>